FAQs

 Can I use crushed ice?

-Yes, crushed ice can be used like a disposable ice bag.
-Ensure the ice is well crushed, has a little water, and is sealed in the bag.
+Optimally, only Squid Go gel packs should be used with the Squid Go wraps and system.
+In unusual circumstances, crushed ice could be used like a disposable ice bag.
+Ensure the ice is well crushed, has a little water, and is well sealed in a watertight bag.
 Place it between your leg and the wrap (with a cloth layer), secure the wrap snugly, and proceed.

 Does the gel pack remain at -18°C after use?